 All athletes dream of participating.
 So, we too are going to prepare ourselves to live this great adventure with the symbols of this universal competition.
-Before going on an adventure, let's wake up our body.
+Before going on an adventure, let's wake our body up.

 Invite the children to perform movements by citing the limbs, joints or muscles used: